Chamilton86/Project-1/README.md

 The playbook implements the following tasks:
 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-- Check for presence of docker (Installation/Update)
+- Check for existence of docker (Installation/Update)
-- Check for presence of python3-pip (Install/Update)
+- Check for existence of python3-pip (Install/Update)
-- Install Docker module
+- Install Docker
 - Increase virtual memory
 - Download and launch docker elk container